Who I Am and Why I Value Privacy

 - Some of them save your IP.
 This can sometimes be used to personally identify you.

-OK, You Commented but Aren’t Happy About it Anymore
+OK, You Wrote Something but Aren’t Happy About it Anymore

-One day you decided to comment here but then later realized that you don’t like me to know who you are or what your mail address is.
+One day you decided to write me or comment here but then later realized that you don’t like me to know who you are or what your mail address is.

 You may also have changed your mind and now think that your comment was inappropriate.
 You don’t want me to display it anymore while displaying your name.